tejas0908/EasyScraper/README.md

 - [x] User can define Seed Pages
 - [x] User can trigger scraping for the project (each scrape run generate an output)
 - [ ] User can use xpath, css, auto scraper or AI scraper
-- [ ] Scrape Runs can be resumed if they are interrupted by failures
 - [x] User can set scrape settings- Sleep time between page scrapes
 - [x] User can perform a scrape test by providing URL and Page Template
+- [ ] User can import/export projects as JSON

 # Architecture